harness/developer-hub/docs/self-managed-enterprise-edition/demo-non-prod-install/install-in-aws.md

     helm install harness harness/ -f override-demo.yaml -n harness
     ```

-   As EKS has the ability to create and attach Elastic Load Balancers as a Kubernetes Resource.
-For more information, go to [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) in the AWS EKS documentation.
+   AWS EKS has the ability to create and attach Elastic Load Balancers as a Kubernetes Resource.
+For more information, go to [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html) in the EKS documentation.
 For this tutorial, we'll take advantage of this functionality by creating our Load Balancer first manually.

 5. Save the reference `loadbalancer.yaml` file and apply it into your cluster.